cequence-io/openai-scala-client/README.md

   )
 ```

-**✔️ Important**: If you want to use streaming use `OpenAIServiceStreamedFactory` from `openai-scala-client-stream` lib instead of `OpenAIServiceFactory` (in the three examples above).
+**✔️ Important**: If you want streaming support use `OpenAIServiceStreamedFactory` from `openai-scala-client-stream` lib instead of `OpenAIServiceFactory` (in the three examples above).
 Two additional functions - `createCompletionStreamed` and `listFineTuneEventsStreamed` provided by [OpenAIServiceStreamedExtra](./openai-client-stream/src/main/scala/io/cequence/openaiscala/service/OpenAIServiceStreamedExtra.scala) will be then available.

 - Via dependency injection (requires `openai-scala-guice` lib)